moustaayman/ReactJS_projects/15-unsplash-images/README.md

 # Unsplash Images App

-A React applicationthat provides users with access to a vast collection of high-quality stock photos from Unsplash.
+A React application that provides users with access to a vast collection of high-quality stock photos from Unsplash.

 ### Functionalities